ariseandshinecc/AriseandShine_CC/README.md

 - clone the repostory in the virtual env
 - pip install -r requirements.txt.
 This install all the project requirements including django,

-## Step 5: Sensitive data
+## Step 5: Application secrets

-Create an .env file to store this kind of information
+Create an .env file on the app root directory.
+Copy the contents of .env.example to .env file you just created.

-- SECRET_KEY=
-- DEBUG=
-- DATABASE_URL=
+Edit the information according to your application configuration.

 ## Step 6: Create superuser